omkaarlavangare/hr-analytics-dashboard-tableau/README.md

 - Attrition Rate
 - Active Employees

-These enhancements ensure the visualizations are more insightful and relevant to understanding attrition dynamics.
+These enhancements ensure the visualisations are more insightful and relevant to understanding attrition dynamics.

 ## Insights

 Analysing the employee attrition dataset has uncovered several critical insights:
 1. Salary and Attrition:
 Salary emerges as a key factor influencing attrition.
-The salary range of $2,000–$5,000 shows the highest rate of employee attrition.
+The salary range of 2,000–5,000 shows the highest employee attrition rate.

 2. Impact of Marital Status:
 Marital status significantly correlates with attrition.
 Employees who are single exhibit the highest attrition rates, followed by married and divorced individuals.